schatzlab/appliedgenomics2018/assignments/virtualbox.md

 2. Download the 64-bit Lubuntu 17.04 Zesty appliance.
 Make sure to download the 64 bit version! (large file, so expect it to take a while): http://www.osboxes.org/lubuntu/ (666MB file, up to 8 GB required)

+On mac, you will need to unpack the .7z archive using [The Unarchiver](https://theunarchiver.com/).

 3. Follow the directions here to import the virtual box: https://blogs.oracle.com/oswald/entry/importing_a_vdi_in_virtualbox